kgann/ring-audit-middleware/README.md

 #### The audit ```fn```

-Accept a two arguments, the ring request map and map of request parameters from clout (see clout documentation)
+Must accept two arguments, the ring request map and map of request parameters from clout (see clout documentation)
 ```clojure
 (defn audit-fn [req params] ... )
 ```